1tablespoonsolive oil(or butter) - I like a combination

 ⅛ to ¼ teaspoon red pepper flakes

-Microwave for 30 seconds or until fragrant and whisk until mixed.
-Brush this on as the base (instead of Alfredo sauce), over the edges of the crust, or use it as a drizzle for pizza or dipping sauce for crust.
-It's also great to brush on the outer crust before baking.Cheese Blend Notes: I like to use a combination of mozzarella, provolone, and Italian cheeses.
+Microwave for 30 seconds or until fragrant, then whisk until well mixed.
+Brush this on as the base (instead of Alfredo sauce), or use it as a drizzle for pizza or dipping sauce for crust.
+It's also great to brush the outer crust with oil before baking.Cheese Blend Notes: I prefer a blend of mozzarella, provolone, and Italian cheeses.
 Freshly shredded cheese will always melt the best.
 For convenience, I like Sargento whole mozzarella or the mozzarella provolone blend, along with their Italian blend.STEAK NOTES: This recipe is perfect for using up leftover steak.
 You can also use thinly sliced or shaved steak.
 Have the butcher thinly slice the steak, or to do this at home, slightly freeze it before cooking (about 30-60 minutes), and then slice the steak.